kivy/kivy/doc/sources/guide/android.rst

 Kivy APKs are normal Android apps that you can distribute like any other, including on stores like the Play store.
-They behave properly when paused or restarted, may utilise Android services, and have access to most of the normal java API as described below.
+They behave properly when paused or restarted, may utilise Android services and have access to most of the normal java API as described below.

 Follow the instructions below to learn how to :ref:`package your app